Judge sticks by ruling that allowed recall petition against Seattle Mayor Jenny Durkan to proceed

 On July 10, Roberts dismissed six charges made by the petitioners as insufficient grounds for a recall but allowed a seventh charge to advance “more narrowly than alleged.”

-She noted her role was limited to assuming the allegations against Durkan were true and determining whether they were specific and serious enough to allow the petition to move ahead, rather than determining whether the mayor actually deserves be removed from office.
+She noted her role was limited to assuming the allegations against Durkan were true and determining whether they were specific and serious enough to allow the petition to move ahead, rather than determining whether the mayor deserves be removed from office.

 If the recall petition survives, Durkan’s opponents will need to collect more than 50,000 signatures from Seattle voters within 180 days.
 The election would be a simple up-or-down vote on Durkan, and her removal would result in the City Council’s president (currently M. Lorena González) becoming mayor.